 Even if most industries are open to foreign direct investments, there are also industries in which the Company Law prevails, and full foreign ownership is not allowed.
 Among these industries we mention the following:

-It is important to note that the negative list can be amended any time by the FDI committee by removing industries from it.
+It is important to note that the negative list can be amended at any time by the FDI committee by removing industries from it.

 If you want to set up a business and need assistance, our Dubai company formation specialists can help you during the entire incorporation procedure.

-An important aspect to consider when opening a company in Dubai as a foreign investor is that when seeking to operate in an industry which is not on any of the lists, the percentage of foreign ownership will be determined by the FDI committee.
+An important aspect to consider when opening a company in Dubai as a foreign investor is that when seeking to operate in an industry that is not on any of the lists, the percentage of foreign ownership will be determined by the FDI committee.

 When it comes to the licensing procedure, the applicants will benefit from simplified procedures which should not take more than 5 days.
 Once the license is issued, it will be published in the foreign direct investment registry and the company will be registered with the Dubai Economic Department (DED).